 What is a Phlebectomy?

 Phlebectomy (also known as microphlebectomy, ambulatory phlebectomy, or stab avulsion) is a technique to remove varicose veins.
-In this procedure, micro-incisions are made in the leg near the varicose vein.
+In this procedure, clinicians make micro-incisions in the leg near the varicose vein.
 These incisions are so small they do not require stitching.
 A doctor then inserts a small surgical hook into the opening and removes the varicose vein.
-Since a local anesthesia is used, the patient only feels a slight pulling sensation and no significant pain.
-After the vein has been removed by phlebectomy, patients may experience slight bruising and swelling, but these can be minimized with the use of compression hose.
-The blood that was going through these veins are rerouted to other healthy veins.
+Since we use a local anesthesia, the patient only feels a slight pulling sensation and no significant pain.
+After the phlebectomy, patients may experience slight bruising and swelling, but a compression hose minimizes this.
+The blood that was going through these veins re-routs to other, healthy veins.

 Phlebectomy might be done along with another treatment for varicose veins, including endovenous laser treatment.
 This is why it is important to rule out chronic venous insufficiency prior to treating varicose veins because the root cause must be addressed first.